-These flapjacks are the epitome of an inexpensive, healthy breakfast.
-Given that each serving also has 10 grams of protein but just 204 calories, they will fill you up without going overboard on calories.
+These flapjacks are the epitome of an inexpensive, nutritious breakfast.
+Each serving has 10 grams of protein for 204 calories.
 Each recipe makes 10 small pancakes, so eat five this morning and save five for later in the week.

-Choosing meat-free meals is an easy way to stay within budget while staying healthy.
+Choosing meat-free meals is an easy way to stay within budget.
 This chili is flavorful, thanks to the orange juice, fire-roasted tomatoes and spices — and has just 352 calories per serving.
-Plus, beans are an affordable and healthy addition to any meal.
-Since avocado oil is pricey, you can substitute olive oil instead.
-You could also use spinach, kale or collard greens in place of the Swiss chard.
+Plus, beans are an affordable and nutritious addition to any meal.

 Breakfast: Four-Ingredient Banana Oat Pancake Leftovers